sudar/wp-plugin-in-github/README.md

 Here is the list of things that I want to implement.
 Pull requests are welcome :)

+- Ability to auto update and generate .pot files
+- Make the readme.txt <-> readme.md translation better, so that Plugin readme files appear good in github.
 - Better documentation
-- In the deploy script, add support for assests/ folder
+- In the deploy script, add support for assets/ folder
-- In the deploy script, checkout only the trunk/ for the Plugin from svn
 - Find ways to speed up things in the clone script
 - Add batch support in the clone script
+- <strike>In the deploy script, checkout only the trunk/ for the Plugin from svn</strike>

 Contribution
 -------------